VOA to end HF broadcasting

 Q12N5109 w/heat sinkT-2Norton feedback trans

-The 2N5109 transistor is a CATV unit and it has a 50 input and output, that reduces the number of impedance transformers required.
+The 2N5109 transistor is a CATV unit with 50 input and output, reducing the impedance transformers required.
 The value of Rterm is determined by which band one wants to operate on.
 I used Omron G6K series low signal relays.
-Again, because this is a receive only antenna, those relays will work well.
+Again, because this is a receive-only antenna, those relays will work well.

 Terminal board connections, TB1: